 27. ‘Fighting EX Layer’

 If you're old enough to remember the original character that made their debut in the Street Fighter EX series, then you'll find a lot to enjoy in Fighting EX Layer.
 The 3D visuals from those games have been shined up to look much prettier, plus the main combat mechanics established in those previous installments make their return with a new Gougi Deck system.
-The mix of 2D gameplay systems and 3D graphics make for a great experience that old-heads from the FGC will certainly adore.
+The mix of 2D gameplay systems and 3D graphics makes for a great experience that old-heads from the FGC will certainly adore.

 28. ‘Gang Beasts’